Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 draft: yes
 requires: code

-Let's make a Python version of grep, codenamed dumbgrep.
+Let's make a Python version of grep, nicknamed dumbgrep.
 Python's `argparse` package makes it easy to handle the parsing side of things.
-And using the Python Package Index (PyPI), it's easy to deliver a command line tool into the ravenous hands of the general public.
+And using the Python Package Index (PyPI), it's easy to deliver a command line tool into the ravenous hands of greedy users.

     $ grep existence </tmp/war-and-peace.txt
     in this part of the house and did not even know of the existence of even wish to know of his existence but would now have been offended [...]

+If you want to follow along, then you'll need Python 3.
 The full program is available [here](https://github.com/Kevinpgalligan/dumbgrep).
-If you want to follow along, then you'll need Python 3.
+I have no idea if it works on Windows.

 ### Baby steps 👶
 Here's the skeleton of our project.